ucsb-cs9/s25/_lab/lab01.md

 | ----- | ----- | ----- | ----- | ----- |
 | [lab01](https://ucsb-cs9.github.io/s24-ykk/lab/lab01/) | true | Python Classes | Tue 04/09 11:00AM | Tue 04/16 11:59PM |

-The second assignment is to create a vulnerability database.
+The second assignment is to create a vulnerability database to aid in keeping track of the vulnerabilities that you have been reading about and the weakness classes that they belong to.
+Vulnerabilities are recorded in the authoritative list of [Common Vulnerabilities and Exposures (CVE)](https://www.cve.org/), and given a unique CVE identifier.
+After analysis, each vulnerability is classified according to a known weakness that is among the [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/) list.

 The practical skills to be developed include:

 * Defining classes in Python
 * Defining methods in Python classes